-- (b) Permits the board to, if it chooses, be an "active purchaser" of health benefit plans from health insurers by choosing which health benefit plans and insurers to allow to participate in the exchange.
-The choices must benefit individuals and small employers and be within federal requirements. - (c) Provides a special requirement, beginning January 1, 2015, related to coverage made available by the exchange that applies to Indian health care providers. - Subd.
+(b) Permits the board to, if it chooses, be an "active purchaser" of health benefit plans from health insurers by choosing which health benefit plans and insurers to allow to participate in the exchange.
+The choices must benefit individuals and small employers and be within federal requirements.

+(c) Provides a special requirement, beginning January 1, 2015, related to coverage made available by the exchange that applies to Indian health care providers.

+Subd.
 6. Appeals.
 Specifies the appeals procedures available in connection with appeals of determinations made by the marketplace.
-Provides that this subdivision does not apply if a state agency appeal is available under section 256.045, which relates to the public health care programs. - Subd.
-7. Agreements; consultation. (a) Requires the board to enter into agreements with the Office of Enterprise Technology, for information technology services that ensure coordination with public health programs; with the Commissioner of Human Services for coordination with public health care programs and other services; with the Commissioners of Commerce and Health for various enforcement and other services; - (b) & (c) Requires the board to consult with the Commissioners of Commerce and Health and with Indian tribes and organizations regarding operations of the marketplace; - (d) Requires the board to establish advisory committees to allow stakeholders to share their perspectives regarding operation of the marketplace. - Data. (a) Says the definitions in section 13.02 apply to this section. - (b) Specifies the classification, status, and permitted use of government data held or obtained by the marketplace on individuals, employees of employers, and employers that use the marketplace. - Funds.
+Provides that this subdivision does not apply if a state agency appeal is available under section 256.045, which relates to the public health care programs.

+Subd.
+7. Agreements; consultation. (a) Requires the board to enter into agreements with the Office of Enterprise Technology, for information technology services that ensure coordination with public health programs; with the Commissioner of Human Services for coordination with public health care programs and other services; with the Commissioners of Commerce and Health for various enforcement and other services;

+(b) & (c) Requires the board to consult with the Commissioners of Commerce and Health and with Indian tribes and organizations regarding operations of the marketplace;

+(d) Requires the board to establish advisory committees to allow stakeholders to share their perspectives regarding operation of the marketplace.

+7 Data. (a) Says the definitions in section 13.02 apply to this section.

+(b) Specifies the classification, status, and permitted use of government data held or obtained by the marketplace on individuals, employees of employers, and employers that use the marketplace.

+- 8 Funds.
 Requires that all funds received by the marketplace must be deposited in a dedicated fund that may earn interest and are appropriated to the marketplace for the purpose for which the funds were received.
-The funds do not cancel and remain available until spent. - Report.
+The funds do not cancel and remain available until spent. - 9 Report.
 Requires the marketplace to submit a report to the legislature by January 15, 2015, and on each January 15 thereafter.
-The report must cover the marketplace's performance, meeting responsibilities, and an accounting of its budget activities.
+The report must cover the marketplace's performance, meeting responsibilities, and an accounting of its budget activities. - 10 Expiration and sunset exclusion.

-Expiration and Sunset Exclusion.
 Provides that the Minnesota Marketplace Act does not expire and that the marketplace is not subject to review under chapter 3D (Minnesota Sunset Act).

-- Transition of authority. (a) Says that the Commissioner MMB will be in charge of the marketplace assets and responsibilities until the marketplace board has adopted bylaws, policies, and procedures under this chapter. - (b) Requires that the commissioner transfer those assets and responsibilities to the marketplace board upon compliance with paragraph (a). - Minnesota Comprehensive Health Insurance Termination.
+- Right not to participate.
+Provides that nothing in this chapter infringes on the right of a Minnesota citizen not to participate in the marketplace. - 12 Transition of authority. (a) Says that the Commissioner MMB will be in charge of the marketplace assets and responsibilities until the marketplace board has adopted bylaws, policies, and procedures under this chapter.

+(b) Requires that the commissioner transfer those assets and responsibilities to the marketplace board upon compliance with paragraph (a).

+- 13 Minnesota comprehensive health insurance termination.
 This section involves the state's high-risk pool, the Minnesota Comprehensive Health Association (MCHA), which is a nonprofit corporation created and governed under state law.
-The section gives the Commissioner of Commerce authority to implement the phase-out and eventual termination of MCHA, beginning no later than January 1, 2014. - Effective date.
+The section gives the Commissioner of Commerce authority to implement the phase-out and eventual termination of MCHA, beginning no later than January 1, 2014. - 14 Effective date.
 Makes this act effective the day following final enactment.
 Says that any actions taken by state agencies before then that involve design, development, or implementation must be considered actions taken on behalf of the marketplace and are governed by this chapter (62V) and state law.
 Specifies that health coverage provided by the exchange can begin January 1, 2014.